dwaite/connect/SIOP/siop-requirements.md

 F.Privacy protection

+*   10.RPs should understand the security/privacy posture of SIOP
+    *   Levels of Assurance are under regulated environment
-*   10.SIOP should support pairwise, omnidirectional, and ephemeral identifiers (= enables key rotation?)
+*   11.SIOP should support pairwise, omnidirectional, and ephemeral identifiers (= enables key rotation?)
     *   pairwise keys where SIOP creates a URI for each client and key pairs that are used with it. omnidirectional keys for certain cases and client amnesia for others.
-*   11.Relationship between old and new identifiers/keys can be attested
+*   12.Relationship between old and new identifiers/keys can be attested
     *   Attestations made in the past should remain valid
-*   12.RP must be able to receive the claims when the end-user is offline without colluding with the Claims Provider
+*   13.RP must be able to receive the claims when the end-user is offline without colluding with the Claims Provider
     *   Configurations of claims provider
         *   “Frozen claims”: stored by SIOP when first requested by a given client
         *   “Frozen refresh”: use frozen claim till expired then fetch again